-Tyson Carlson, LHG, CWRE, Program Co-Chair, is an Associate Hydrogeologist at Aspect Consulting LLC, with over 17 years of experience specializing in water resource development and water rights.
-He serves private & public sector clients in new appropriations & changes.
+Tyson Carlson, LHG, CWRE, Program Co-Chair, is a Senior Associate Hydrogeologist at Aspect Consulting LLC, with over 19 years of experience specializing in water resource development and water rights.

 Joe P. Mentor, Jr., Program Co-Chair, is the founder of Mentor Law Group PLLC.
-He serves private & public clients with issues related to water resources, land use, natural resource development, real estate transactions, non-profit administration and Indian law.
+He serves clients with issues related to water resources, land use, natural resource development, and real estate transactions.

 Charles “Chuck” Brushwood is a Senior Policy Analyst with the Confederated Tribes of the Colville Reservation’s Fish and Wildlife Department.
-He provides support in fish and wildlife management, harvest, enforcement, and jurisdiction.
+He provides policy support and recommendations.

 Gwendolyn “Wendy” Christensen, PE, manages the Yakima River Basin Water Enhancement Project for the Bureau of Reclamation, Columbia-Cascades Area Office.
 She has led several construction projects during her 27 years of experience with Reclamation.

 Peter H. Dykstra is a partner with Plauché & Carr LLP.
 He assists government agencies, nonprofits, and businesses with strategic planning, project planning, real estate acquisitions, and regulatory compliance under a wide variety of federal, state, and local laws.

 Urban B. Eberhart is the manager of Kittitas Reclamation District.
 He was an active participant of the 1994 Yakima River Basin Water Enhancement Project Phase II legislation and has been involved in the development of the Yakima River Basin Integrated Plan.